-To apply, a completed application form must be submitted to the FPH Education and Training Department no later than the published closing date.
-During the application window, the application form will be available for the DFPH here and the MFPH here.
+To apply, an application form must be submitted to the FPH Education and Training Department no later than the published closing date.
 Please note, the closing dates listed on the FPH website are absolute.
 Applications submitted after 5.00pm (UK time) on the closing date cannot be accepted.
 The requisite examination fee must also be paid within 48 hours of submitting the application form.